h15200/notes/go.md

 Go will infer the type based on assignment.

-var isTrue = false (defaults to type bool) is a same as var isTrue bool = false
+var isTrue = false (defaults to type bool) is the same as var isTrue bool = false

-numbers are infered as either int32 or int64 (not uint even for positive nums) and floats are always float64.
+numbers are inferred as either int32 or int64 (not uint even for positive nums) and floats are always float64.

 ### var declaration